-They are highly bioavailable – which means that your body can use then very easily, without much extra work.
+They are highly bioavailable – which means that your body can use them very easily, without much extra work.

-Collagen peptides are used by your body as building blocks to renew your bodily tissues (including skin, bones, and joints).
+Collagen peptides are used by your body as building blocks to renew your bodily tissues (including skin health, bone health, and joint health).

 Before going into how collagen peptides work, let’s first discuss why we actually need to be adding collagen peptides to our diet.